 How To Keep The Edge Of Stitches Neat

 The edge of satin stitches can be challenging to get right.
-Sometimes it helps to make a running stitch along the outline of the shape you are wanting to fill in and then go back over the area with satin stitches. (aka a padded satin stitch) The running stitches will serve as a guide!
+Sometimes it helps to make a back stitch or split stitch along the outline of the shape you are wanting to fill in and then go back over the area with satin stitches. (aka a padded satin stitch) The split stitches can serve as a guide to line up your stitches neatly and also give the satin stitch a little extra dimension as well.